-- Applications submitted by a non-entitlement local unit of government must include a copy of the Resolution authorizing submission of their application.
-The Resolution must be adopted by the local unit of government and must be signed and dated by the local unit of government's Chief Elected Official. - 2.
-Applications from private non-profit organizations that are considering shelter activities must provide a certification of approval from the unit of general-purpose local government for the geographic area in which those activities are to be carried out.
-24 CFR 576.202 (2) - Requirements 1& 2 will be collected retrospectively as a condition of contract for first time ESG applicants. - 3.
+- 1. The applicant is an eligible applicant - 2.
+Nonprofits must submit proof of good standing with the Secretary of State for Mississippi. - 3.
+The application is fully completed - The applicant is registered with sam.gov and provides a unique entity identifier (UEI). - 5.
+Applications submitted by a non-entitlement local unit of government must include a copy of the Resolution authorizing the submission of their application.
+The Resolution must be adopted by the local unit of government and must be signed and dated by the local unit of government's Chief Elected Official. - 6.
+Applications submitted by private non-profit organizations that are operating existing homeless shelters must include a copy of the authorizing Resolution.
+The Resolution must be adopted by the non-profit organization's Board and must be signed and dated by the President of the Board. - 7.
+Applications from private non-profit organizations that are operating existing homeless shelters must also include a letter from the local unit of government approving the submission of the application.
+The letter must refer to the current ESG program year for which the application is being submitted and is signed by the Chief Elected Official. - 8.
 Match requirement must be documented in the application.
 The matching amount must be equal to the amount of ESG funds being requested.
 Matching contributions may be obtained from any source, including any Federal source other than the ESG program, as well as state, local, and private sources: the value or FMV of any donated material or building (this source can only be utilized as match one time); the value of any lease on a building; any salary paid to staff to carry out the program and the value of the time and services (at a minimum rate of \$7.25 per hour) contributed by volunteers to carry out the program.

-If match includes funds from other services or the value of the time and services contributed by volunteers to carry out the program, applicants must provide a copy of the Memorandum of Understanding, or an Agreement, or a letter of support from the entities providing match.
+If the match includes funds from other services or the value of the time and services contributed by volunteers to carry out the program, applicants must provide a copy of the Memorandum of Understanding, or an Agreement, or a letter of support from the entities providing match.
 This documentation must identify the match type, match amount, and must cover the current grant program year time period for this application cycle.